 Note: Before attaching the heel cap, set the neck into the body and mark the heel of the neck where the back binding meets the sides, then trim the heel to this height (pictured).
-Trim the heel cap from the pre-cut tortoise piece provided (if you prefer a period-correct look, use the included square of ebony and lay the tortoise heel cap on top and trace around it), cut the ebony with a coping saw or several cuts with a razor knife.
-Attach the heel cap trim to the flat bottom of the heel with Bind-ALL for tortoise and wood glue if using the ebony, and let it dry thoroughly.
+Trim the heel cap from the pre-cut ivoroid piece provided.
+Attach the heel cap trim to the flat bottom of the heel with Bind-ALL, and let it dry thoroughly.